Interstate 287, Interstate 280, Garden State Parkway, Interstate 95

 Traffic from westbound Interstate 80 merges with southbound U.S. 101/Central Freeway at this point.
 The freeway turns south, with the next exit being the interchange with Cesar Chavez Street (formerly Army Street).
 Photo taken 08/28/03.

 Perspective from U.S. 101 north

-North of the Interstate 80 interchange, U.S. 101 travels north briefly along the Central Freeway toward the Octavia Boulevard exit.
-The skyline of the City by the Bay spreads across the horizon.
-This section of U.S. 101 was formerly planned as part of Interstate 80 from when the freeway was proposed to extend west along the Fell Street/Oak Street corridor to Golden Gate Park and a junction with California 1.
-Some maps of San Francisco from the early 1960s show this brief freeway spur as part of Interstate 80, but by the end of that decade, Interstate 80 was truncated to its current end at U.S. 101.
-Photo taken 07/06/07.
+The skyline of the City by the Bay spreads across the horizon as Interstate 80 east begins via Exit 433B.
+The Central Freeway takes U.S. 101 west toward the Octavia Boulevard exit.
+This section of U.S. 101 was formerly planned as part of I-80 from when the freeway was proposed to extend west along the Fell Street/Oak Street corridor to Golden Gate Park and California 1.
+Photo taken 03/27/16.

 Perspective from Octavia Boulevard south

-Southbound Octavia Boulevard transitions directly onto the Central Freeway after passing the Market Street intersection.
-The Central Freeway travels south briefly on its own, then picks up U.S. 101 south.
+Southbound Octavia Boulevard transitions directly onto the Central Freeway after passing the intersection with Market Street.
+The Central Freeway travels initially as an unnumbered route before picking up U.S. 101 south.
 Photo taken 07/06/07.

 Perspective from U.S. 101 south

 A loop ramp brings U.S. 101 south onto the Central Freeway from Van Ness Avenue.
 The elevated roadway proceeds east from there directly to Interstate 80.
 Overtaking the James Lick Freeway south, U.S. 101 forms an important corridor for the West Bay communities of San Bruno, San Mateo, Menlo Park and Palo Alto.
 Photo taken 07/06/07.